 Undergraduates at Lincoln are guaranteed accommodation for the three or four years of their course.
 All accommodation is central, and a significant proportion of rooms, including all first-year rooms, have ensuite facilities.
 The college can offer a number of generous bursaries for students from low-income backgrounds, in addition to other grants, prizes and scholarships.
 Our food is widely regarded as excellent, and the 15th-century hall provides a popular focus for college life.
 The college has one of the most beautiful libraries in Oxford.

 Students have the opportunity to join or form a very large range of student societies.
 Lincoln has a sports field and boathouse, and currently provides free membership of the University gym and swimming pool.

 Read more on the college website.

-…the most welcoming and enjoyable community I’ve been a part of, and tutorials are something to look forward to!
+…the most welcoming and enjoyable community I’ve been a part of, and a place where tutorials are something to look forward to!

 …the staff, who are a huge part of what makes Lincoln such a great college.
 From the kitchen staff who quickly remember you to the porters who welcome you whenever you pass the lodge.

 …a very large library for such a small college.
 There is always somewhere to work and the only problem is sometimes it’s so pretty it’s distracting!